DanB-Web/NetNinjaNextIntro/README.md

 ## Benefits

 - React is a Client Side Rendered (CSR) technology - SSR and SSG can often be quicker as there is less processing on the browser side.
-There are also SEO benefits (web crawlers get full HTML back rather than an emtpy React hook).
+There are also SEO benefits (web crawlers get full HTML back rather than an empty React hook).

 # Environment + Setup

 To start a Next project, run `npx create-next-app foldername/projectname` - this will boilerplate a new Next application.
-Note the `npx` command lalows us to run commands directly from the internet (rather than `npm`).
+Note the `npx` command allows us to run commands directly from the internet (rather than `npm`).

 ## Boilerplate Walk Through